Rodeffs/BG3_Builds/builds.md

 * Equipment:
     * Act 1: Strange Conduit Ring
     * Act 2: Shadow-Cloaked Ring, Eversight Ring
+* NOTE: You have both Darkness and Hide as a Bonus Action, so always save Ki Points and Bonus Actions to use them

 ## Storm Sorcery Sorcerer 10 + Tempest Cleric 2, aka "Thor"